colin-gourlay/sundown-sessions/src/content/releases/d/dave-edmunds/repeat-when-necessary/index.md

 ---
 ## About

-Repeat When Necessary is a release by Dave Edmunds released in 1979-06-08.
-It has been featured on 2 Sundown Sessions shows.
-Featured tracks include Crawling From The Wreckage, Girls Talk.
+*Repeat When Necessary* has supplied Sundown Sessions with “Crawling From The Wreckage” and “Girls Talk”, giving more than one way into Dave Edmunds's work.

+Together, those choices point beyond isolated favourites towards the character of the wider release.